krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Annotate gateway can have up to 1,500 virtual tapes with a maximum aggregate capacity of one petabytes.
 - All data transferred between the gateway and AWS storage is encrypted using SSL.
 - all data stored by Tape Gateway in S3 is encrypted with server-side encryption using Amazon S3 managed encryption keys, SSE-S3
+- data is not permanently stored locally; it is buffered (cached) temporarily and then uploaded to AWS (Amazon S3 or S3 Glacier/Deep Archive).

 Tape Gateway enables you to replace using physical tapes on-premises with virtual tapes in AWS without changing existing backup workflows.
 Tape Gateway supports all leading backup applications and caches virtual tapes on-premises for low-latency data access.
 Tape Gateway encrypts data between the gateway and AWS for secure data transfer and compresses data while transitioning virtual tapes between Amazon S3 and Amazon S3 Glacier, or Amazon S3 Glacier Deep Archive, to minimize storage costs.